llfbandit/record/record/README.md

 | pcm16bits       | ✔️ 2      |  ✔️    |   ✔️    |  ✔️     | ✔️     |

 \* AAC is streamed with raw AAC with ADTS headers, so it's directly readable through a file!
-1. min SDK: 23.
-Bluetooth telephony device link (SCO) is automatically done but there's no phone call management.
+1. Bluetooth telephony device link (SCO) is automatically done but there's no phone call management.
 2. Unsupported on legacy Android recorder.
 3. Sample rate output is determined by your settings in OS.
 Bit depth is likely 32 bits.